Omar-Tello/Omar-Tello/README.md

 - 🔭 I’m currently working <a href="https://omar-tello.github.io/iot404"> "404" </a> as a Freelance Engineer
 - 🖥️ I’m looking for help with project ideas and open source platform to develop or to update.
+- 🏫 National Research Center on Development and Application of Adaptive Technologies, where I also perform duties as a Tester.

 --------------------
 <p align="center">